AndrewMaksimchuk/control/README.md

 `done`    - set current project and issue is done
 `todo`    - save or edit ideas for projects
 `history` - show available hisroty of jobs
+`do-work` - open editor with project of current issues

 #### Files